AI capability control

 In the field of artificial intelligence (AI) design, AI capability control proposals, also referred to as AI confinement, aim to increase human ability to monitor and control the behavior of AI systems, including proposed artificial general intelligences (AGIs), in order to reduce dangers they might pose if misaligned.
-Capability control becomes less effective as agents become more intelligent and their ability to exploit flaws in human control systems increases, potentially resulting in an existential risk from AGI.
+Capability control, such as a "kill switch," becomes less effective as agents become more intelligent and their ability to exploit flaws in human control systems increases, potentially resulting in an existential risk from AI.
 Therefore, the Oxford philosopher Nick Bostrom and others recommend capability control methods only as a supplement to alignment methods.

 Motivation

 Some hypothetical intelligence technologies, like "seed AI", are postulated to be able to make themselves faster and more intelligent by modifying their source code.
 These improvements would make further improvements possible, which would in turn make further iterative improvements possible, and so on, leading to a sudden intelligence explosion.

-An unconfined superintelligent AI could, if its goals differed from humanity's, take actions resulting in human extinction.
+An unconfined superintelligent AI could, theoretically, if its goals differed from humanity's, take actions resulting in human extinction.
 For example, an extremely advanced system of this sort, given the sole purpose of solving the Riemann hypothesis, an innocuous mathematical conjecture, could decide to try to convert the planet into a giant supercomputer whose sole purpose is to make additional mathematical calculations (see also paperclip maximizer).

 One strong challenge for control is that neural networks are by default highly uninterpretable.
 This makes it more difficult to detect deception or other undesired behavior as the model self-trains iteratively.
 Advances in interpretable artificial intelligence could mitigate this difficulty.

 Proposed techniques

 Interruptibility and kill switch

 One potential way to prevent harmful outcomes is to give human supervisors the ability to easily shut down a misbehaving AI via a kill switch.
 Modern AI systems however often run in distributed infrastructures, which makes a coordinated shutdown difficult, especially if the AI becomes available on the internet.

+In September 2026, California governor Gavin Newsom signed an executive order to accelerate two recent AI safety laws, which might include development of a kill switch, laws that had been endorsed by AI firms Anthropic and OpenAI.

 Oracle AI

 An oracle is a hypothetical AI designed to answer questions and prevented from gaining any goals or subgoals that involve modifying the world beyond its limited environment.
-In his 2018, AI researcher Stuart J. Russell stated that if superintelligence were known to be only a decade away, developers should create an oracle with no internet access and constrained answers rather than a general-purpose intelligent agent.
+In his 2019 book Human Compatible, AI researcher Stuart J. Russell stated that if superintelligence were known to be only a decade away, developers should create an oracle with no internet access and constrained answers rather than a general-purpose intelligent agent.

 Oracles may share many of the goal definition issues associated with general purpose superintelligence.
 An oracle would have an incentive to escape its controlled environment so that it can acquire more computational resources and potentially control what questions it is asked.
 Oracles may not be truthful, possibly lying to promote hidden agendas.
 To mitigate this, Bostrom suggests building multiple oracles, all slightly different, and comparing their answers in order to reach a consensus.